 Case 1: Medical PEEK spinal fusion device – High-value components with zero risk tolerance

-Key features of the project:
+Key characteristics of the project:

-JS process decision: Thread milling
+JS process selection: Thread milling

 Decision basis: